If you experience one of the following, this could be due to a low battery:

 If your Logger is relatively new and you still have the same problem, please send us a diagnostics file.

-What does affect the battery life of my Logger?
+What affects the battery life of my Logger?

 - Permanent use in very cold temperatures (<-20°C for example) may reduce battery life as the battery needs to work considerably harder to deliver the required power.